 Visit my other site, For The Wing, for all things chicken-wing!

 On the off chance that you have leftover wing sauce (be it Heritage Fare or any other brand), in most cases you’ll have to refrigerate it until you make your next batch of wings.
-When you do, make sure you warm it a bit before tossing it with your hot wings.
+When you do go to cooking more wings, make sure you warm the sauce up a bit before tossing it with your hot wings.
 You definitely don’t want to put a cold sauce over hot wings.

 Heritage Fare also makes a darned good Buffalo wing sauce.